 We called out local chimney sweep, or chimney pro, to clean and inspect our wood stove pipes.

 All was good, just a pretty good layer of ashy type soot.
-About five inches thick in the bottoms of the firebox.
+About five inches thick in the bottom of the firebox.
 Our stovepipe is approximately 30 feet long, so I don’t think that was a ridiculous amount of soot to clear out.
 No hard/sticky creosote was seen, which is the bad kind that can cause chimney fires.

 We called in a professional for several reasons.
 First and foremost is the damn roof pitch of 10/12.
 For every 12 inches of run the roof elevates 10 inches = steep!
 We are both not fond of heights…actually down right scared, so if this man is willing, we will certainly give him the business!!